-- High Camp to the top of the Emigrant Chairlift (approximately 1.38 miles, 680’ elevation gain) :: This trail offers a stunning 360 degree view of Lake Tahoe and surrounding mountains from the top.
+- High Camp to the top of the Emigrant Chairlift (approximately 1.38 miles, 680’ elevation gain) :: Trail partially marked/still snow.
+This trail offers a stunning 360 degree view of Lake Tahoe and surrounding mountains from the top.
 The historic Watson Monument is located near the top of the chairlift.

-- High Camp to the top of Squaw Peak (approximately 2 miles, 844’ elevation gain) :: Follow the trail from High Camp, past the Gold Coast lift and continue up to the top of the Palisades for a view of the Granite Chief Wilderness and Squaw Valley below.
+- High Camp to the top of Squaw Peak (approximately 2 miles, 844’ elevation gain) :: Trail partially marked/still snow.
+Follow the trail from High Camp, past the Gold Coast lift and continue up to the top of the Palisades for a view of the Granite Chief Wilderness and Squaw Valley below.

-- High Camp to Shirley Lake & down Shirley Canyon (approximately 3.6 miles, 2,109' elevation loss) :: Open from the bottom.
-90% dry, snow in higher elevations.
-This is a great half day hike through a mountain canyon that passes by waterfalls and spectacular granite boulders.
+- High Camp to Shirley Lake & down Shirley Canyon (approximately 3.6 miles, 2,109' elevation loss) :: This is a great half day hike through a mountain canyon that passes by waterfalls and spectacular granite boulders.
 Hikers begin on either the Shirley Lake trail (a dirt road) or the Solitude trail (a narrower single track trail).
 Once the trails meet and you reach Shirley Lake, hikers can either hike back up to High Camp and ride the Aerial Tram down for free or hike down the canyon.
 Please Note: This trail may sometimes be hard to follow, so remember the general rule is to keep the creek on your left side and follow it down until you arrive at the base of the mountain.
 There are also some steep sections to negotiate through the granite so hiking boots are strongly recommended.

 Hikes & Walking Trails from Base Area